Clandestine Immigration and Naval Museum

 Key Features

-• Memorial wall honoring fallen naval servicemembers
+• Memorial wall honoring fallen naval personnel

 Best Time to Visit